rpl-cmu/imesa/README.md

 FetchContent_MakeAvailable(imesa)
 ```

-An example of this, in practice, can be found in the [experiments repository](https://github.com/rpl-cmu/imesa-experiments).
+The project in which iMESA is used will need to be build against the GTSAM version discussed above.
+An example of this in practice can be found in the [experiments repository](https://github.com/rpl-cmu/imesa-experiments).

 # Issues
 If you encounter issues with this library please fill out a bug report on github with details on how to reproduce the error!